ClonkAndre/NoCursorEscape/README.md

 [GTAinside](https://www.gtainside.com/gta4/mods/160019-no-cursor-escape/)

 ## Installation
-Just drag & drop the asi file into your main directory of gta iv.
+Just drag & drop the asi file into your main directory of GTA IV.
 Make sure you have an asi loader and that your gta is downgraded to 1080 or below.